 3. You don’t have to respond to emails immediately

 Some project managers are glued to their smartphones or computers.
 They immediately get distracted by a new email, even when they are in meetings, busy with other tasks or talking to someone.
 Emails can wait and should be responded to when you have the time to send a considered reply that has been thought through.
 Interrupting a task midway to read an email is disruptive and could result in the task not being completed.

 Project Managers have to be able to multi-task – dealing with several issues at once.
 However, Project Managers shouldn’t be distracted from important duties and responsibilities by minor interruptions and tasks.

 5. An ordered filing system is essential

-Much time is wasted scanning back through emails or scratching through papers which haven’t been filed correctly.
+Much time is wasted scanning back through emails or scratching through papers that haven’t been filed correctly.
 Documents, letters, and emails should be filed where they can easily be found.
 It’s important that documents are secure and backed-up.
 A lost or stolen computer could result in the loss of valuable documents that could cost many hours of work to recover or recreate.